-- (1) If the parties intended to conclude a contract, the fact that they have intentionally left a term to be agreed upon in further negotiations or to be determined by a third person does not prevent a contract from coming into existence. - (2) The existence of the contract is not affected by the fact that subsequently - (a) the parties reach no agreement on the term, or - (b) the third person does not determine the term, provided that there is an alternative means of rendering the term definite that is reasonable in all of the circumstances, including any intention of the parties.
+- (1) If the parties intended to conclude a contract, the fact that they have intentionally left a term to be agreed upon in further negotiations or to be determined by a third person does not prevent a contract from coming into existence. - (2) The existence of the contract is not affected by the fact that subsequently en de la companya de la co

+- (a) the parties reach no agreement on the term, or - (b) the third person does not determine the term, provided that there is an alternative means of rendering the term definite that is reasonable in all of the circumstances, including any intention of the parties.